Google AdsMarch 2026 · 9 min read

 Does your landing page match what the ad promised?

 If tracking is clean and conversions are genuinely zero, the landing page is almost always next.
+This is also when reviewing your Quality Score becomes critical.
 Message match is the most underrated conversion lever in Google Ads.
 When someone clicks an ad that says "Same-day removals Zurich" and lands on your homepage with a generic hero image and a navigation menu, the decision to leave takes about three seconds.
+Most paid-traffic landing pages do not fail because they are ugly.
+They fail because they are non-committal.

 A landing page built for paid traffic needs to do one thing: confirm that the person landed in the right place, and make one action very easy to take.
 That means the headline should reflect the ad's promise.
 The form or phone number should be above the fold on mobile.
 There should be at least one trust signal - a review, a specific result, a real address.